philips-software/variant/README.md

 ### CF spaces based filtering

-Finally, variant can take a list of CF space GUIDs and will then only consider apps in these spaces, irrespective of the tenant configuration.
+Finally, variant can take a list of CF space GUIDs through the `--spaces` parameter (comma separated).
+Variant will then only consider apps in these spaces, irrespective of the tenant configuration.
 This method is useful if you have an all-seeing CF functional account but still want to limit which apps are considered by variant.

 ## License